MSc in Environmental Change and Management

 • Methods and techniques for environmental management

-And delivered through eight modules:
+And delivered through eight modules

-• The Earth system and its fundamental processes
+• The Earth System

-• Global change and the biosphere
+• Global Change and the Biosphere

-• Governing the Anthropocene.
+• Governing the Anthropocene

 Teaching takes place through lectures, seminars, workshops and field courses which provide in-depth exploration of key issues.
 The elective modules offer a tutorial-style teaching and discussion environment within smaller groups, based on research themes that reflect the specific interests of core faculty, research staff, and visiting scholars.
 The aim is to foster knowledge, critical thinking, discussion and debate, and to identify and explore theory, methods and practice in a space that encourages collaboration and critical dialogue.